Content Moderation & RLHF Services for Safer AI

 Content annotation for AI Red Teaming

-identify, classify and document potential flaws or undesirable behaviors of AI models, by structuring critical cases to assess and strengthen their robustness and security
+Identify, classify and document potential flaws or undesirable behaviors of AI models, by structuring critical cases to assess and strengthen their robustness and security

 Generation of content by the AI model in these targeted scenarios